Question

 Many doctors refuse to use the name Myalgic Encephalomyelitis because there is no current clinical evidence (from symptoms or signs) or pathological evidence (from post-mortem or other research) to indicate that people have what doctors and pathologists would regard as an ‘encephalomyelitis' taking place.
 The term encephalomyelitis refers to the presence of significant and widespread inflammation involving the brain and spinal cord and, while there is some evidence of neuroinflammation (i.e., low level inflammatory changes in some parts of the central nervous system), this is not the same as having an encephalomyelitis.

 The ME Association therefore proposed that the name ‘Myalgic Encephalopathy' could be used – as this would be more acceptable to doctors and might help to prevent them from using ‘chronic fatigue syndrome' which has been their preferred alternative (CFS is not a name that we endorse as it doesn't reflect the seriousness of the condition, and is rather like calling dementia, ‘chronic forgetfulness syndrome').
 Encephalopathy decribes a serious physical disease process that involves damage to the structure and/or function of the brain.
-I should also point out that we are not trying to remove myalgic encephalomyelitis from everyday use and I normally use it when talking to the media.
+Dr Shepherd would like to point out that we are not trying to remove myalgic encephalomyelitis from everyday use and that he would normally use it when talking to the media.

-These codes are applied to all patient medical records so it is important that they are correct.
-It would also enable the NHS to provide more accurate data relating to e.g., ME/CFS prevalence – something it has consistently failed to be able to do.
-We will continue with our efforts to try and get SNOMED-CT to more accurately reflect the condition as we understand it.
+The SNOMED-CT codes should be applied to all patient medical records so it is important that they are correct.
+It would also enable the NHS to provide more accurate data relating to e.g., ME/CFS prevalence – something it has consistently failed to be able to do – which would help them more accurately plan for healthcare needs.
+We will continue with our efforts to try and get SNOMED-CT to more accurately reflect the condition as we understand it and for everyone with ME/CFS to have the correct code used in their medical records.
+This is something that has been raised with the APPG on ME, and separately with the DHSC and NHSE during discussions about the Delivery Plan on ME/CFS.

 More information